zhenghenry/LikelihoodRatioStability/README.md

-# Optimizers for Stabilizing Neural Simulation-based Inference
+# Optimizers for Stabilizing Likelihood-free Inference

 This is the codebase for ...